alperen/go-kvdb/README.md

         Sets serving port.
 The given port number should be free for communication (default "6379") -refresh-rate int
-        Sets screen refresh rate in seconds. (default 1) -retro
+        Sets screen refresh rate in seconds. (default 1)
-        Retrieves data that storing in disk into memory (default true)
 ```